Skip to content

 Missing the mezze ritual by eating fast food

 A Lebanese mezze is not a starter — it is the entire meal, a 90-minute social ritual of 20–40 small dishes arriving continuously.
-Ordering a single main course is missing the entire point of Lebanese cuisine.
-Order mezze for lunch or dinner at least twice, ask for the full spread, and insist on the slow meal pace that defines Lebanese hospitality.
+Ordering a single main course is missing the entire point of Lebanese cuisine and hospitality.
+Order mezze for lunch or dinner at least twice, ask for the full spread, and insist on the slow meal pace that defines Lebanese dining.

 📅

 Jeita Grotto, Byblos, the Chouf Cedars, the Bekaa Valley wineries, and the Qadisha Valley are all within 2 hours of Beirut and represent very different aspects of Lebanon.
-A trip that spends all 4 days in the capital misses the extraordinary Lebanese landscape and the cultural diversity of the mountain villages.
+A trip that never leaves the capital misses the extraordinary Lebanese landscape and the cultural diversity of the mountain villages and ancient sites.

 🌃

 Beirut is one of the world's great night cities — restaurants don't fill until 10pm, bars peak at midnight, and clubs run until dawn.
 If you go out at 8pm expecting activity, most places will be quiet.
 The Lebanese night schedule runs 2–3 hours later than Europe.
-Adjust your morning start times accordingly — Gemmayzeh at 11am is far more interesting than at 8am.
+Adjust your morning start times on party nights accordingly.

 🎫

-Jeita Grotto receives up to 3,000 visitors a day in summer and can sell out.
+Jeita Grotto receives up to 3,000 visitors a day in summer and can sell out entirely.
 Book tickets online at jeitagrotto.com at least 3 days ahead during July and August.
-The caves maintain a constant 16°C temperature — bring a light jacket regardless of outside temperature.
-Book day trips and tours at https://www.getyourguide.com/s/?q=Beirut+Lebanon&partner_id=PSZA5UI
+The caves maintain a constant 16°C year-round — bring a light jacket regardless of outside temperature.
+Book guided tours at getyourguide.com/s/?q=Jeita+Grotto&partner_id=PSZA5UI

 The Bekaa Valley has been producing wine since the Phoenicians.
 Château Musar, Château Ksara, and Massaya produce internationally celebrated bottles that cost $10–20 at restaurants — far less than the same wine costs abroad.
-Order a Lebanese red with your mezze rather than imported wine.
-The Cinsault and Cabernet Sauvignon blends from high altitude Bekaa vineyards are exceptional.
+Order a Lebanese red with your mezze.
+The Cinsault-Cabernet blends from high-altitude Bekaa vineyards are outstanding.

 🏙️

-The bullet holes are part of the story — engage with it
+The bullet holes tell a story — engage with it

 Beirut's bullet-scarred buildings and half-demolished towers are not blight — they are living architecture that tells the Civil War story more powerfully than any museum.
 Ask your guesthouse host about their neighbourhood's history.
-The people who rebuilt Beirut after 2020's port explosion with spontaneous volunteer work are the same spirit that rebuilt it after every previous crisis.
+The people who rebuilt after the 2020 port explosion with spontaneous volunteer work embody the same spirit that rebuilt the city after every previous crisis.

 🌅